-The project "Emergency Rain" was developed following the 2015 earthquake in Nepal to support reconstruction efforts and to meet the needs of the population in terms of access to water and hygiene.
+The Emergency Rain project was developed in the aftermath of the 2015 earthquake in Nepal to support reconstruction efforts and to address the needs of the population in terms of access to water and hygiene.

-Young people in Viswa Niketan and Jana Prabhat schools were sensibilized to the risks of contamination, as well as those of natural disasters - floods, monsoons, etc. They were also given with tools to implement sustainable solutions - collection, recharging, reuse, etc. The 2 schools also obtained the "Blue Schools" label and joined the network of the 56 other "Blue Schools" in the world.
+Young people from Viswa Niketan and Jana Prabhat schools were made aware of the risks of contamination, as well as those of natural disasters (floods, monsoons, etc.).
+They were also provided with tools to implement sustainable solutions (collection, recharging, reuse, etc.).
+The two schools also obtained the "Blue Schools" label and joined the network of 56 other "Blue Schools" in the world.